Back to BlogTrends

 AI SEO Trends for 2026: What's Actually Working

 The hype cycle around AI content has settled.
-In 2026, we're past the "will Google penalize AI content?" debate and into the practical question: what AI SEO strategies are actually producing results?
+In 2026, we're past the "will Google penalize AI content?" debate and into the practical question: what AI SEO strategies create useful, reviewable content?

-After analyzing thousands of pages across hundreds of sites, here are the trends that define AI SEO in 2026.
+Here are the trends that define mature AI SEO workflows in 2026.

 1. Topic Clusters Beat Individual Articles